| Section | Area of review | Key points |

 HR Audit plan template

-An HR audit plan is a comprehensive review of an organisation's HR policies and practices to ensure legal compliance and identify areas for improvement.
+Our HR audit plan template facilitates a comprehensive review of an organisation's HR function to ensure legal compliance and identify areas for improvement.

 HR Audit plan